 - "Final Appealable Orders," Dayton Bar Association Appellate Practice Committee CLE, December 2011

-- Selected for inclusion in Rising Stars by Ohio Super Lawyers magazine, 2014 to 2018
+- Selected to the Ohio Rising Stars list by Super Lawyers, 2014 to 2019

 - American Bar Association, Consumer Financial Services Committee, Young Lawyer Liaison to the Litigation and Arbitration Subcommittee (2016-present)

 - Dayton Bar Association, Young Lawyers Division, Former Chair of the Community Service Committee

 - Federal Bar Association, Former CLE Chair, Dayton Chapter